Gender and Law Scholarship in the Law in Japan Field: A Bibliographic Compilation

 Date Written: January 20, 2018

-The bibliography contains approximately 140 publications including monographs, book chapters, textbook materials, and journal articles from 1962 to 2018.
+The bibliography contains over 150 publications including monographs, book chapters, textbook materials, and journal articles from 1962 to 2018.

 Preliminary criteria for listings were: (1) existing English-language publications, (2) relating to the gendered operations and impact of the law in Japan, and (3) published in academic journals and books rather than mass media sources.
 We eliminated sources discussing gender and the law in Japan when ancillary to economic, anthropological, political science, sociological, or other social science perspectives.
 In this however, we acknowledge a degree of inevitable arbitrariness.